Psychological Services Clinic

 Tests utilized to measure cognitive functioning include, but are not limited to, the Wechsler Intelligence Scale for Children, 5th Edition (WISC-V) and the Wechsler Preschool and Primary Scale of Intelligence, 4th Edition (WPPSI-IV).
 Tests utilized to measure achievement include the Woodcock Johnson Tests of Achievement, 4th Edition (WJ-IV).
 We also utilize tests of behavioral and social/emotional functioning, such as the Behavior Assessment System for Children System, 3rd Edition (BASC-3).

-Appointments: Appointments are available Tuesdays in the late afternoon and evening.
+Appointments: Appointments for psychoeducational evaluations are available Tuesdays in the late afternoon and evening.
 During regular academic semesters, in accordance with the academic calendar at Montclair State, we schedule appointments to begin at 5:30pm.
 Please note that the PSC does not provide medical, medication, crisis intervention, or substance abuse treatment services.